admindojo/admindojo-website/docs/webserver-apache-basic-1-ub18.md

 title: Serve a static Website with Apache
 ---

-In this training you'll learn how to install a basic Apache web server and serve a static html website.
+Setup a basic web server with HTTP and HTTPS serve a static HTML file.

 Training ID: *webserver-apache-ub18-basic-1*